 Astra is a well-known brand in the professional barber field which is already a good start for them.
-On top of that, they are Russian made and owned by Gillette which is safe to say that they know what they are doing.
+On top of that, they are owned by Gillette which is safe to say that they know what they are doing.

 Astra Superior Platinum double edge safety razor blades are one of the most aggressive (sharpest) blades on our list so I would not recommend these to a beginner.
 Yet, if you know what you’re doing these will last you a lifetime (more than 10 shaves to be exact).
 Thanks to the stainless steel material and the platinum coating, Astra blades are perpetual and can handle any type of coarse growth.

 I wouldn’t be surprised if Astra tests their blades on Russian bears.